MWATelescope/mwa-demo/README.md

 There are several ways that you can provide the software dependencies to run this demo:

-- docker: run the software in a Docker container (best portability)
+- docker: run the software in a Docker container (best for development)
-- bare metal: install everything to your local machine (best performance)
+- bare metal: install everything to your local machine (best for performance)
-- hybrid: use a mix of Docker and local software (advanced)
+- hybrid: use a mix of Docker and local software (good balance)
+- singularity: similar to Docker, but for shared HPC environments

 The scripts in this demo are designed to be run from a Bash shell, with all binaries available in `$PATH`.